 A Restaurant Guide from a DFW Magician

 Anyone who knows me well, knows that I'm a restaurant fanatic.
 I believe that great food can be found anywhere from a food truck, to fine dining, and everywhere in between.
-In this post, I'll list a few of my favorite restaurants in the area, and I hope you'll try them- especially because small restaurants could use the business as we emerge from the shelter-in-place order.
+In this post, I'll list a few of my favorite restaurants in the area, and I hope you'll try them- especially because small businesses could really use some patronage in these weird and trying economic times!
 You may ask yourself, "what business does a magician have recommending food?"
 Well, none- but here you go anyway!
 I make it a point to drive around randomly and discover new restaurants in my area, and if you try this idea, you'll find that it can be quite magical.
 Ok I'm done with the puns.

 Namoo Korean Bowl